oxguy3/embiggener/README.md

 # Embiggener
 Embiggener is a browser extension for finding the biggest possible version of an image.
 When you are looking at a reduced-size image that exists in better quality, Embiggener's icon will light up.
 Simply click the icon to be taken to the higher-quality image.

+## Installation
+For now, this extension only supports Chromium-based browsers (e.g. Google Chrome, Vivaldi, etc).
+I'll probably add support for other browsers soon.

+I haven't put it on the Chrome Web Store yet, so for now, you'll have to install it in developer mode.
+Download this repository to your computer (either by clicking the "Download ZIP" button and unzipping, or by using `git clone`).
+Go to <chrome://extensions/> in your web browser and turn on developer mode with the toggle switch.
+Click "Load unpacked" and select the directory where you downloaded this repository.

 ## FAQ

 **How does Embiggener work?**